Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/index.md

 ## Roles - Built-in configurations

 As of Version 5 roles are obsoleted and should not be used.
-Most of the functionality of `AsA_Server`, and `AsA_Publisher` has been made defaults in the core and can be safely removed.
-If you still need the `AsA_Client` behavior please add the following to your configuration.
+The functionality of `AsA_Server`, and `AsA_Publisher` has been made defaults in the core and can be safely removed.
+If the `AsA_Client` functionality is still required add the following configuration.

 snippet:AsAClientEquivalent